Jamiatul Falah Mosque

-Jamiatul Falah Mosque or Baitul Falah (জমিয়াতুল ফালাহ) is the largest mosque in Chittagong, Bangladesh, able to hold 5,000 worshipers.
+The Jamiatul Falah Mosque or Baitul Falah (জমিয়াতুল ফালাহ) is the largest mosque in Chittagong, Bangladesh, with capacity for 5,000 worshipers.

+Overview

-It is located on the south side of WASA Square.
+The mosque is located on the south side of WASA Square.
 To the east of the mosque is a large eidgah that is commonly the location of two of the three largest Eid al-Fitr and Eid al-Adha gatherings in the city.

 The mosque is maintained by the Chittagong City Corporation.
 As of 2021, the khatib of the mosque is Syed Mohammad Abu Taleb Alauddin Al-Kaderi.